ECONOMIC PIPE SIZING USING THE GENERAUX EQUATION

 This case study demonstrates the use of Flownex® to model and analyse a natural gas combustion process.
 Several compound components…

-COALESCING FILTER SIZING USING RATED AND SPECIFIED dP COMPONENTS
+COALESCING FILTER SIZING AND LIFE CYCLE ANALYSIS USING RATED AND SPECIFIED PRESSURE LOSS COMPONENTS

 This case study discusses the sizing of a coalescer filter and demonstrates its fouling life cycle analysis using a Flownex® model…